RdNetwork/Declarative-LOD-Anonymizer/README.md

 ones provided in the ```/conf/workloads``` directory.
 By default, ```/conf/workloads/starchain-workload.xml``` is used.

+### Example graph configuration

 For indication only, the configuration file describing the graph schema used for the query worklaod generation is provied, in the file ```/conf/test.xml```.
 You can reuse this file as explained in the gMark documentation to generate your own graph and workload.
+This file describes a graph schema modeling a transportation network and its users (persons, travels, lines, subscriptions), using 12 predicates linking 13 data types, in a final graph of 20000 nodes.

 ## Usage